 - In a 6-quart stock pot over medium-high heat, add 1 tbsp olive oil.
 When hot, add pork pieces and brown on all sides, about 3 minutes per side.

-- Add the cumin, oregano, garlic cloves, orange juice, Coke and bay leaves to the pot.
+- Add the remaining salt and pepper, cumin, oregano, garlic, orange juice, Coke and bay leaves to the pot.

 - Cover and simmer over low heat for 3-4 hours, turning the meat at least once during cooking, until the meat is tender (it falls apart when forked).
 Alternative: If cooking in a slow cooker, cover and cook on low heat 5-6 hours.
 In the pressure cooker, cook for 45 minutes on high pressure.

 - Remove pork from the braising liquid.